 Daniel Bryan vs Big Cass

 The first match of the night had the recently-recovered duo of Daniel Bryan and Big Cass going against each other.
+It was clear during the match that both of them had been concentrating on increasing flexibility during their training as their agility was quite remarkable.
 Since the beginning, the crowd let us know who they were rooting for with their “YES!
 YES!
 YES!” chants.

 Cass came in really confident, and he handled the times of the match really well, with Bryan only being able to counter every once in a while, always being supported by the entire coliseum.
 Of course, there was an Achilles’ Talon for Cass: his left knee, and Bryan was going to use that against him.
 At this point, Bryan starts getting momentum and gets the upper hand on Cass by even throwing himself from the top rope of the corner to Big Cass who was outside of the ring.